 Probably every artist who has fallen in love with clay has thought the following at one time or another: How do I open a pottery business?
-There are many things to consider when pondering that question from whether you just want to make and sell your own pottery to whether it makes sense to teach ceramics classes.
+There are many things to consider when thinking about starting a pottery business, from whether you just want to make and sell your own pottery to whether it makes sense to teach ceramics classes.
 And going into such an endeavor without a good ceramics business plan is not a good idea.

 So today I am sharing some advice from a couple who took on this challenge and now have a thriving pottery studio.
 In this excerpt from the September 2016 issue of Ceramics Monthly, Kris Vagner shares the lessons Sutter and Samantha Stremmel learned when they started their ceramics business in Reno, Nevada. – Jennifer Harnetty, editor.